-Continuing down the aisle you’ll pass Indian spice stalls, where you can get masalas and curries custom-blended to your personal preference, along with dried goods and exotic spices.
-Down one aisle on the left you’ll see stacks of eggs, the best being the minimally processed kampong eggs at P&M Eggs (#01-102).
+Continuing down the aisle, you’ll pass Indian spice stalls, where you can get masalas and curries custom-blended to your personal preference, along with dried goods and exotic spices.
+Down one aisle on the left you’ll see stacks of eggs, the best being the minimally processed kampong eggs.
 Back on the main drag, stop at the roasted meat stall to pick up some bulk cuts of char siu or siew bak pork or a roasted duck or chicken to take home.
-Then follow the sounds of soothing jazz to the far end of the market and Chia’s Vegetables Supply (#01-129), where Victor Chia and his brother will guide you to the very best imported fresh items that are not found in most markets.
+Then follow the sounds of soothing jazz to the far end of the market and Chia’s Vegetables Supply (#01-88).
+Here, Victor Chia and his brother will guide you to imported fresh items not found in most markets.
 If it’s a hard-to-find vegetable and you need it, Victor probably has it.

-On the left side, be sure to visit Prata Saga Sambal Berlada (#01-258) for a fresh-made roti prata that is so good the Culinary Institute of America flew the prataman to America to teach their chefs how to make it.
-One bite of the flaky dough dipped in his tangy gravy and you will understand why.
+On the left side, be sure to visit Prata Saga Sambal Berlada (#01-258).
+Order a fresh-made roti prata; they’re so good the Culinary Institute of America flew the prataman to America to teach chefs how to make it.
+One bite of the flaky dough dipped in his tangy gravy and you’ll understand why.

-If you didn’t grab a plate of briyani when you first entered, there are many other options available, including Haniffa’s Briyani Specialist (#01-256) where mammoth vats of steaming rice and meat await under their cloth-covered lids.
+If you didn’t grab a plate of briyani when you first entered, there are many other options available.
+They include Haniffa’s Briyani Specialist (#01-256) where mammoth vats of steaming rice and meat await under cloth-covered lids.

-Nearby is Haji Johan Temasek India Rojak (#01-254), which offers a wide selection of vegetables, poultry and seafood char kueh dough fritters in their trademark orange batter.
-Must-tries are the giant prawn vadai, consisting of large, whole prawns in a moist doughnut of flour and spices, and the tiny prawn vadai, handfuls of baby shellfish fried to a bronzed clump of goodness.
+Close to Haniffa’s is Haji Johan Temasek India Rojak (#01-254).
+This stall offers a wide selection of vegetables, poultry and seafood char kueh dough fritters in a trademark orange batter.
+Must-tries are the giant prawn vadai, consisting of large, whole prawns in a moist doughnut of flour and spices.
+Also excellent are the tiny prawn vadai, handfuls of baby shellfish fried to a bronzed clump of goodness.

-Your loop path ends back where you started; but before you leave, take the escalator to the second level, where stalls of vivid Indian fabrics, clothing and family goods will amaze you.
+Your loop path ends back where you started.
+Before you leave, though, take the escalator to the second level, where stalls of vivid Indian fabrics, clothing and family goods will amaze you.
 Back on the street level, the market’s perimeter is ringed with often-overlooked shops selling everything from kitchenware and jewellery to music and food.
-They include Sri Komala Vilas, a venerable institution famed for its chicken masala, fish curries and thosai.

 Wet markets are found in many neighbourhoods dotted around the island and are part of Singapore’s very social fabric; but Tekka, arguably the best of them all, is a cultural and culinary whirl that you will never forget.